adeo/panda-lab/docs/src/firebase.md

 ---
 # Firebase

-PandaLab was developed around the [firebase] solution (https://firebase.google.com/).
+PandaLab was developed around the [firebase solution](https://firebase.google.com/).
 The different services used are the following:
 * Authentification
 * Cloud Firestore
 * Cloud Storage